humandx/slate-automerge/README.md

 up, all changes to any client will be broadcasted to all other clients.
 When the "CURRENTLY OFFLINE" banner is up, no changes are send until the "sync" button is clicked.

+You can also update the number of clients dynamically.

 ## Code
 - `App.js` setups up the initial Slate and Automerge document, instantiates the clients, and acts as the network layer between the clients.